Kunstenaars honorarium

 National Museum of World Cultures

-National Museum of Natural History Naturalis Leiden
+National Natural History Museum Naturalis Leiden

 Nederlands Fotomuseum Rotterdam